Quarantine on cruise ship in Japan comes under question

 “I suspect people were not as isolated from other people as we would have thought,” said Dr. Paul Hunter, a professor of medicine at the University of East Anglia in England.

-Japan’s health minister, Katsunobu Kato, told reporters Tuesday that all passengers who remained on the cruise ship have had their samples taken and those who tested negative would start getting off the vessel beginning Wednesday, when their required 14-day quarantine is scheduled to end.
+Japan’s health minister, Katsunobu Kato, told reporters Tuesday that all passengers who remained on the cruise ship have had their samples taken and that those who tested negative would start getting off the vessel beginning Wednesday, when their required 14-day quarantine is scheduled to end.

 “They all want to go home as early as possible, and we hope to assist them so that everyone can get home smoothly,” Kato said.